nishant-2411/CarPricePrediction/README.md

-# Car Price Prediction using Random Linear Regression and Lasso
+# Car Price Prediction using Linear Regression and Lasso

 ## Overview
-This project builds a machine learning model to predict the price of cars using **Random Linear Regression** and **Lasso Regression**.
+This project builds a machine learning model to predict the price of cars using **Linear Regression** and **Lasso Regression**.
 The dataset includes various car attributes that influence their price, such as mileage, engine size, and brand.

 ## Dataset
 The dataset used for this project contains features like: